Advanced Diabetes – One of Your Highest Cost Segments

 The result: >$14B in insulin costs per year.
 Additionally, many patients cannot afford their insulin, resulting in additional costs of care.

 Our focus for your population of insulin users with type 2 diabetes is to improve the A1C of each person by assisting with insulin prescribing and dose guidance before each injection, along with the optimization of other diabetes medications.

-Hygieia’s d-Nav® Insulin Guidance Service was developed over the past 10 years based on extensive research with over 2,500 patient-years of experience.
+Hygieia’s d-Nav® Insulin Management Program was developed over the past 10 years based on extensive research with over 3,000 patient-years of experience.

-- Help nearly 90% of members to improve A1C within a short three months.
+- Help nearly 90% of patients to improve their A1C within three months.

 - Significantly reduce the frequency of mild and severe hypoglycemia.